PoslinskiNet/ember-testing-guide/README.md

 More info on how to use it can be found here: https://github.com/jamesarosen/Timecop.js

-You may also consider alternative: https://github.com/Ticketfly/ember-mockdate-shim
+You may also consider an alternative: https://github.com/Ticketfly/ember-mockdate-shim

 <p align="right"><a href="#Table-of-Contents">back to top :arrow_up:</a></p>